SaraFreitas02/SaraFreitas02/README.md

 ## Goals
 My main goal is to become a full-stack developer, though I’m currently refining my backend skills.
 With a stronger foundation in frontend development, I primarily identify as a frontend developer at this stage.
-However, I’m keen on expanding my programming skills and exploring mobile app and game development.
+However, I’m keen on expanding my programming skills and exploring mobile app development.

 Right now, my focus is on building a solid knowledge base, and I’m excited to take on challenging projects that push me further and foster my growth.